kilingzhang/raycast-pro-proxy/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
 3. Set up your environment variables in the `wrangler.toml` file.
+4. OPENAI_API_BASE is the base URL for the OpenAI API.
+5. OPENAI_API_KEY is the API key for the OpenAI API.
+6. kv_namespaces is the list of key-value namespaces that the worker will use.
+You can create these namespaces in the Cloudflare dashboard.
+The worker uses these namespaces to store user data.
+The namespaces should be created with the following settings:
+	 - Title: `RAYCAST_PRO_PROXY`

 ## Development